ail-project/ail-feeder-discord/README.md

   --verbose             verbose output
   --nocache             disable cache
   --messagelimit MESSAGELIMIT
-                        maximum number of messages to fetch
+                        maximum number of message to fetch --replies             follow the messages of a thread
 ```